sevenbamboos/my-blog-origin/source/_drafts/english-2018-10.md

-murmur | the sound of murmur came from ... trial | all the sea animals went to Sammy's trial stand | witness stand
+murmur | the sound of murmur came from ... trial | all the sea animals went to Sammy's trial stand | witness stand trick | do tricks proud | She was proud of her singing worried look | She had a worried look on her face soar | Her song soared, or flew, into the air principal | The principal was in her office certainly | We certainly can't do that stroll | She strolled slowly into class announce | She announced to the class prize | She could win the prize nervous | look very nervous enormous | an enormous smile on her face fine | a fine song afford | not able to afford to go on the trip raise | a plan to raise the money figure | I'm trying to figure out how we can get money block | a store on our block customer | soccer players are good customers contact | contact people at the newspaper spread | feel a smile spreading across her face

 # Reference
 1. [talkenglish](www.talkenglish.com)